Fidhafathma/RecipeExplorer/README.md

+# RecipeExplorer

+A React app to search, view, and save recipes.

+## About

+RecipeExplorer helps users find delicious recipes, view details, and save favorites for quick access.
+Built with React.

+## Features

+- Search recipes by name
+- View recipe details
+- Add/remove favorites

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.